Weekend Getaways

 Stop at Spiga for some of the best breakfast in San Juan.
 (Photo: Marriott International)

-Most travelers start and end their trip in the metropolitan section of the island, where San Juan, the capital of this U.S. territory, is found.
-This is a great area to get your bearings and start to dip your toe into this rich, vibrant destination and its Latinx culture.
+Most travelers to Puerto Rico start and end their trip in the metropolitan San Juan, the capital of this U.S. territory.
+This is a great area to get your bearings and start to dip your toe into this rich, vibrant destination and its culture.

-Pick up breakfast from Spiga, where the bread is made fresh daily, and grab your coffee from Finca Cialitos — the coffee beans are grown locally on the owner’s land.
+In the heart of the Viejo San Juan neighborhood, pick up breakfast from Spiga, where the bread is made fresh daily.
+Grab your coffee from Finca Cialitos — the coffee beans are grown locally on the owner’s land.
 It’s a great opportunity to taste Puerto Rico’s terroir.

 Finca Cialitos puts you steps away from the San Juan National Historic Site, which includes Castillo San Felipe del Morro — better known as El Morro — and Castillo San Cristóbal, which was built by the Spanish to protect the island from impending attacks on land.